EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/dynamicArray/dynamicArrayExercises.md

 Extend the Array class and add a three new methods:
  - max - return greatest value
  - min - return lowest value
  - minmax - return array of two elements.
-First element should be minimum value and second maximum value.
+First element should be minimum value and second maximum value

 You can also implement method to find n’th smallest element (order statistic).

 ## Exercise 3
 Implement iterator for dynamic array.
 Iterator when created, should be independent of iterable object state.

+## Exercise 4
+Implement a three new methods in array class:
+- contains - return boolean that indicating whether a value is in array.
+- intersection - return new dynamic array that is an intersection of current object and given array.
+- union - return new dynamic array that is a union of current object and given array.